zaccesss/cats/README.md

 - How to create a Git repository
 - How to track files with `git add` and `git commit`
 - How to create and merge branches
-- How to connect a local repo to GitHub and push changes
+- How to connect/sync a local repo to GitHub and push changes

 ## Git workflow practised